 Liquefaction occurs when water-saturated, loose soil is subjected to strong ground shaking (Seed, 1979; Martin and Lew, 1999).
-Loose soils are typically sandy, with little clay, and have grains that do not readily adhere together, although some silty and gravelly soils are also susceptible to liquefaction.
-In general, an earthquake of M 5 or greater is necessary to induce liquefaction.
-Larger earthquakes are more likely to cause liquefaction, and may result in liquefaction at greater distances from the earthquake epicenter.
+Loose soils are typically sandy, have little clay, and have grains that do not readily adhere together, although some silty and gravelly soils are also susceptible to liquefaction.
+In general, an earthquake of M 5.0 or greater is necessary to induce liquefaction.
+Larger earthquakes are more likely to cause liquefaction, and it may occur at greater distances from the earthquake epicenter.
 All of the following conditions must be present for liquefaction to occur:

-- the soils must be submerged below the water table, - the soils must be loose/soft to moderately dense/stiff, - · the ground shaking must be intense, and - the duration of ground shaking must be sufficient for the soils to lose their shearing resistance.
+- 1. The soils must be submerged below the water table. - 2.
+The soils must be loose/soft to moderately dense/stiff. - 3.
+The ground shaking must be strong enough. - 4.
+The duration of ground shaking must be sufficient for the soils to lose their shearing resistance.

-To evaluate liquefaction susceptibility (plate 2) we used four main sources of data: (1) recent UGS geologic mapping (Biek and others, 2007), (2) a geotechnical database compiled by the UGS, (3) the NRCS Soil Survey Geographic (SSURGO) Database for Salt Lake Area, Salt Lake County, Utah (NRCS, 2006), and (4) our shallow groundwater potential mapping.
-We assigned a liquefaction susceptibility classification of low, very low, or not susceptible based on geologic and groundwater conditions.
+To evaluate liquefaction susceptibility (plate 2) we used four main sources of data: (1) recent UGS geologic mapping (Biek and others, 2005), (2) a geotechnical database compiled by the UGS, (3) the NRCS Soil Survey Geographic (SSURGO) Database for Salt Lake Area, Salt Lake County, Utah (NRCS, 2006), and (4) shallow groundwater potential mapping completed for this study.
+We assigned a liquefaction susceptibility classification of low, very low, or not susceptible based on geologic and groundwater conditions; areas of high susceptibly were not present in the mapped area.